-While the 20-year planning period for this BMAP is 2018 to 2038, urban and agricultural stormwater projects completed since January 1, 2009 and OSTDS and wastewater projects completed since January 1, 2022, count toward the overall nitrogen reduction goals.
+While the 20-year planning period for this BMAP is 2018 to 2038, urban and agricultural stormwater projects completed since January 1, 2013, wastewater projects completed since January 1, 2022, and OSTDS projects completed since January 1, 2023 count toward the overall nitrogen reduction goals.

 Estimated nitrogen reductions provided by the responsible entity are subject to refinement based on DEP verification and/or on adjustment to calculations based on loading to groundwater that takes into consideration recharge and attenuation.